 6 Lesser-Known Surprising Benefits of Circumcision

-Whether done for the purpose of religious traditions, for health and cultural reasons, or even out of medical necessity, there is no denying the benefits of circumcision.
+Whether done for religious traditions, for health and cultural reasons, or even out of medical necessity, there is no denying the benefits of circumcision1.
 Many doctors have come out and admitted that the potential health benefits of circumcision outweigh the risks (which are usually evident, if at all, in adult circumcision).

-For the uninitiated, circumcision is simply the surgical removal of the foreskin.
+For the uninitiated, circumcision is simply the surgical removal of the foreskin2.
 The foreskin is the skin covering the head of the penis (also known as the glans).

 Medical circumcision is performed by a professional medical practitioner, whereas the community usually has a designated person who has performed several newborn male circumcisions for religious purposes.